Mark 1

 ‘After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 ‘The time has come,’ he said.
 ‘The kingdom of God has come near.
 Repent and believe the good news!’
 Mark 1:14-15

-This was the time for the establishment of the new covenant, Jeremiah 31:31-34.
-It was the end of national Israel, for Israel had accomplished her purpose.
 The purpose for the existence of national Israel was to preserve the seed line of woman in order to bring the Seed of woman, the Christ, into the world for the redemption of all men, Genesis 3:15 / Galatians 3:16.

-The phrase ‘Kingdom of God’ is one of Mark’s key phrases in reference to the kingdom’s reign.
+The phrase ‘Kingdom of God’, Mark 1:15, is one of Mark’s key phrases in reference to the kingdom’s reign.
 It emphasizes the sovereignty of God that originates out of heaven.
-Matthew uses the phrase ‘kingdom of heaven’ whereas Mark emphasizes the original source of the kingdom’s reign.
-He thus uses the phrase ‘kingdom of God’

-Throughout His ministry, Jesus used both phrases interchangeably in reference to the sovereignty of God that originates out of heaven.
-Repent and believe in the gospel: Israel was to turn to the message that Jesus preached.
+Jesus says, ‘repent and believe in the good news’, Mark 1:15.
+Israel was to turn to the message that Jesus preached.
 All men were to prepare their hearts for His ascension to the throne of God, Matthew 3:2.

 With these messages of repentance by Jesus and the early disciples, we must always keep in mind the coming destruction of national Israel in A.D.
 70.